Working groups and expert groups of the Commission on Crime Prevention and Criminal Justice

 Open-ended intergovernmental expert group to conduct a comprehensive study on the problem of cybercrime

-The open-ended intergovernmental expert group was established in order to conduct a comprehensive study of the problem of cybercrime and responses to it, following a request made by Member States at the Twelfth United Nations Congress on Criminal Prevention and Criminal Justice in 2010 .
+The open-ended intergovernmental expert group was established in order to conduct a comprehensive study of the problem of cybercrime and responses to it, following a request made by Member States at the Twelfth United Nations Congress on Criminal Prevention and Criminal Justice in 2010 and endorsed by the General Assembly.
 At its first meeting, held in January 2011, the expert group considered the scope, different topics and the methodology of the study.
-The second meeting will be held in February 2013.
+At the second meeting, held in February 2013, the expert group considered the draft comprehensive study prepared by the Secretariat on behalf of the group, as tasked by the methodology agreed by the expert group at its first session in 2011, on the basis of information received from Member States, intergovernmental organizations, enterprises, and academia.
+During its 22nd session, the Commission on Crime Prevention and Criminal Justice expressed its appreciation for the work done thus far by the expert group and in Resolution 22/7 requested the group to continue its work towards fulfilling its mandate.
+A further meeting of the expert group has not yet been scheduled.

 Open-ended intergovernmental expert group meeting on civilian private security services: their role, oversight and contribution to crime prevention and community safety (12-14 October 2011)